pilif/sacy/README.markdown

 Sacy uses the mime-types you provide with the type attribute to invoke the correct transformer before writing the file to the cache.

+If you are translating .sass and .scss files, you can use the `merge_tags` parameter to the ´{asset_compile}´ tag.
+If that is set, sacy will first merge all sass/scss files (of the same type) together and only then transform them to css.

+This means that variables and mixins defined in one file will be available in another file.
+It also means that sacy has to do a bit of magic when assembling the load path, so be prepared for surprising results.

 #### Note

 In general, it's not good practice to use inline `script`- or `style`-tags, so